OSeMOSYS/otoole/docs/functionality.rst

 ==================

 ``otoole``'s functionality includes converting between data formats, processing solution files, and visualising the model.
-These core functions are described on the page.
+These core functions, which provide a method to turbo-charge your modelling, are described on this page!
-``otoole`` is a command-line tool.
-By writing commands in a terminal window, you can tell ``otoole`` to perform certain tedious tasks for you to turbo-charge your OSeMOSYS modelling.

 As shown in the diagram, ``otoole`` deals primarily with data before and after OSeMOSYS.
 Data work prior to the generation of a datafile, which is read in by GLPK_, is called